 Engagement doesn’t mean happiness because someone may be happy at work and not be productive.
-Also, engagement doesn’t mean satisfaction but is often mistaken for satisfaction which is good enough to retain employees but not enough to ensure productivity.
+Also, engagement doesn’t mean satisfaction which is good enough to retain employees but not enough to ensure productivity.
 A satisfied employee may not be engaged but an engaged employee is one who is satisfied, deeply involved and invested in their work.

 Employee engagement is best defined by Kevin Kruse, author of Employee Engagement 2.0, as the emotional commitment an employee has to the organization and its goals.
 It is the emotional state where an employee feels passionate, energetic, and committed toward their work.
 Engaged employees actually care about their work; they aren’t doing it because they have to or just for the paycheck, or even just to get a promotion.

 As far back as 1990, Professor William Kahn, a professor of organizational behavior at Boston University’s School of Business, published groundbreaking research in the prestigious Academy of Management Journal.
 He held in-depth interviews with employees and he found that for an employee to feel engaged, they had to: